-It addressed the important role of women in the prevention and resolution of conflict, humanitarian response and peace building and urged all actors to increase the participation of women and incorporate gender perspectives in all peace and security efforts.
+Over 20 years ago, the United Nations Security Council adopted the landmark Resolution 1325, acknowledging that mean and women experience conflict differently.
+The Resolution addresses the important role of women in the prevention and resolution of conflict, humanitarian response and peace building and urges all actors to increase the participation of women and incorporate gender perspectives in all peace and security efforts.